Water Pump Repair & Replacement Experts

 What is a water pump and how does it work?

-A water pump’s main job is to pump and circulates engine coolant (anti-freeze) and water whenever the engine is running.
-The water pump is driven be a rubber belt or gear, which is connected to the crankshaft of the engine.
+A water pump’s main job is to pump and circulate engine coolant (anti-freeze), and water, whenever the engine is running.
+The water pump is driven by a rubber belt or gear, which is connected to the crankshaft of the engine.

 The water pump is turning whenever the car is running which pulls in coolant/water and then pushes it out.
 The water pump is an important part of the cooling system and should be changed due to wear based on factory recommendations.
 If the water pump fails it can cause overheating and catastrophic engine damage.

 The water pump on today’s vehicles uses centrifugal force to circulate the fluids through the vehicles cooling system.
 The fluid that leaves the pump flows first through the engine block and cylinder head, then into the HVAC heater core, followed by the radiator and finally back to the pump.
 The only time the water is not flowing is when the thermostat is blocking the flow which helps bring engine temperatures up to normal operating temperature.
 Have questions about your water pump?
 Contact us today!

 How long does it take to replace the water pump?

 A water pump replacement will take 1.5 hours to 5 hours.
 The time that the water pump takes to replace is based on how difficult it is for the mechanic to access the water pump.
 Once the water pump is replaced, the coolant system will also take time to fill, bleed the air from the coolant, and check for water pump leaks.
 As shown in the photo below most of the vehicles we work on have a water pump that is run by a timing belt.
 That is typically the reason timing belt and water pump are replaced at the same time due to the overlapping labor the mechanic performs when replacing a "timing cavity" component.